JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 You can run the application on Android, iOS, desktop, and web.
 You don't have to run the applications in any particular order, so start with whichever platform you are most familiar with.

-> The provided run configurations are more efficient than the general Gradle build task:
+> The provided run configurations are more efficient than the general Gradle build task.
 > Run configurations only trigger builds for corresponding targets while the default Gradle task
 > builds debug and release versions of all targets.
 >